If you have never tasted freeze-dried candy in your life, let me tell you, you’re missing out!

 Can you freeze-dry without a freeze dryer?

-Short answer, nope.
 It takes a freeze dryer (with a vacuum pump) at least 8 hours to fully freeze dry food or candy.
-The vacuum is essential as it encourages sublimation (removal of moisture in form of ice to gas) to dehydrate candy.
+The vacuum is essential as it encourages sublimation (removal of moisture in the form of ice to gas) to dehydrate candy.

-There are two methods that are commonly shared that do not use a freeze dryer.
+Two methods are commonly shared that do not use a freeze dryer.
 However, the results are negligible and are not anywhere close to a properly freeze-dried candy.

 The main reason is that these methods do not have a way of lowering pressure (via vacuum pump) like a freeze dryer has to pull the moisture out.

-Generally, the results will be disappointing.
+Generally, these methods will be disappointing.
 Tests with candy resulted in no change after 3-4 weeks of storage in a deep freezer.
 With dry ice, you would need to continuously replace the ice to keep the temperature down.
 While the candy may freeze, it does not dry out at all.

 Method 1: Deep Freeze